vishnuvartthan/Image-Processing-FPGA/README.md

 By accelerating the image filtering process on FPGA hardware, we aim to significantly improve processing time, enabling real-time applications such as video stream processing, edge detection for vision systems, and preprocessing stages for AI-based systems.
 The FPGA's parallel processing capability will allow for faster data manipulation than general-purpose processors, making it suitable for high-speed image processing tasks.
 We aim to implement and evaluate multiple image filtering techniques, including:

+- Gaussian Filter

 - Box Filter

-- Gaussian Filter

-- Moving Average Filter
+- Moving Average Convolution

-- Grayscale Conversion
+- Grayscale Conversion, and many others

 By accelerating these filters in hardware, we can enable real-time processing for applications such as live video processing, preprocessing for computer vision applications, and edge computing tasks.